CCI-MOC/hil/docs/rest_api.md

 Delete a network.
 The user's project must be the creator of the network, and the network must not be connected to any nodes or headnodes.
 Finally, there may not be any pending actions involving the network.

+Authorization requirements:

+* If the creator is a project, access to that project is required.
+* Otherwise, administrative access is required.

 Possible Errors: